Matthew 7:24-25

 How To Build A House - I am not an expert carpenter, but I did build my own house (at least most of it).
 In the process, I learned that I needed a detailed blueprint and the help of someone who had building experience.

 The construction project referred to in Matthew 7:24-29 makes mine look like child's play.
 What Jesus said applies to the lifelong process of building godly character.
 The detailed instructions are outlined in the Sermon on the Mount.
-Here are some of them: We must go the extra mile (see note
+Here are some of them: We must go the extra mile (Mt 5:41-note), bless those who curse us (Mt 5:44-note), and treat others as we would want them to treat us (Mt 7:12-note).

 As we try to put Jesus' instructions into practice, we face the challenge of building.
 No sooner do we seek to obey than we see our need for the help of someone who is wiser and stronger than we are.
 Jesus, the Master Builder, is that One.
 He lived a perfect life and died on the cross to pay the penalty for our sins.
-When we receive Him as our Savior, we receive the One who was tempted just as we are, yet He was without sin (see note
+When we receive Him as our Savior, we receive the One who was tempted just as we are, yet He was without sin (He 4:15-note).
+And He will never leave us (He 13:5, 6-notes).

 The wise man builds his house on rock